rajput3006/Tic-Tac-Toe/README.md

 Features:
 -------------
-Two-player mode: Play with a friend on the same device.
+1.Two-player mode: Play with a friend on the same device.
-Responsive Design: Adaptable to different screen sizes (desktop, tablet, mobile).
+2.Responsive Design: Adaptable to different screen sizes (desktop, tablet, mobile).
-Game State Management: Track the game status and announce the winner or a tie.
+3.Game State Management: Track the game status and announce the winner or a tie.
-Restart Option: Reset the game at any time.
+4.Restart Option: Reset the game at any time.

 Demo:
 ---------
-To run the project locally, follow these steps:
+Open the game and play in your browser at: https://rajput3006.github.io/Tic-Tac-Toe/ To run the project locally, follow these steps:

 Clone the repository: